JoeyRussoniello/frosts/docs/api_reference/other_functions.md

+---
-# Reading and Processing Data
+title: Reading and Processing Data
+nav_order: 3
+has_children: true
+---

 This section documents the `fr` namespace — a collection of **import helpers** and **utility functions** designed to make data ingestion and lightweight transformation easy in `frosts`.